Moka pots have long been a favorite among coffee enthusiasts, known for making rich and flavorful espresso-like brews right on your stovetop.

 - Disassemble the parts: Before cleaning, disassemble all parts of the Moka pot, including the filter basket, coffee grounds compartment, and brew spout.

-- Cleaning solution: Mix a solution of vinegar and gentle dish soap in equal parts for a natural and effective cleaning solution that can remove scaling and oil buildup.
+- Cleaning solution: Mix equal parts vinegar and gentle dish soap for a natural and effective cleaning solution that can remove scaling and oil buildup.

 - Soak for 30 minutes: Let all disassembled parts soak in the cleaning solution for about 30 minutes to dissolve any buildup or stains effectively.

-- Scrub gently: Use a soft-bristled brush or sponge to gently scrub each part of the Moka pot until they are free of stains.
+- Scrub gently: Use a soft-bristled brush or sponge to gently scrub each part of the Moka pot until it is stain-free.

 - Rinse thoroughly: Rinse each component with warm water until there is no trace of soap or vinegar smell before reassembling.